pinkbunkadoo/floaty/readme.md

 <h3>Installation</h3>

-Floaty requires you have Electron installed, in order to run.
+Floaty requires you have Electron installed, in order to run it.
 A standalone build is coming soon.
-If you are not familiar with Electron, see https://electronjs.org/ for further instructions.
+If you are not familiar with Electron, see https://electronjs.org/ for further information.

 <h3>Getting started</h3>